 The Philippines Pivot to China and Russia

-Friendship and alliance are two important aspects of relationship which many people and nations long for.
+Friendship and alliance are two important aspects of relationships that many people and nations long for.
 The ideology that someone will help another in times of crisis and chaos is a beautiful feeling and assurance that no matter how difficult circumstances may be, there is a safety net and a hand ready to be of service.
 The same idea of mutual trust and respect with an end of reciprocity and loyalty are some of the benefits afforded by and expected from friendship and alliances.
 Loyalty and trust can only be tested during moments of great controversy and crisis to which one or both parties in the relationship hope that neither have to ask, request, or beg for support or assistance.
 However, when the perceived benefits are no longer felt or delivered, the relationship is in jeopardy.
-This is the case of how and why the Philippines decides to pivot away from the United States (US) leaning towards China and Russia
+This is the case of how and why the Philippines decided to pivot away from the United States (US) leaning toward China and Russia

 The Mutual Defense Treaty That was not Mutual